Jump to Recipe

 Ramen is such a classic!
-It can be as simple or as fancy as you want.
-It doesn’t always have to be in soup form either!
-Ramen noodles are awesome for stir-fries, with a protein of your choice, tons of veggies and a simple sauce.
+It can be as simple or as elaborate as you want.
+Though ramen is traditionally served in a broth with meat and vegetables, ramen noodles are also awesome for stir-fries!

 This ground beef ramen noodle stir fry is easy to make with quick-cooking ramen, cost-effective ground beef and lots of added vegetables.
 It tastes like takeout in the best way possible, while still being gluten-free, soy-free, and it can even be modified to be paleo and AIP.